-The Contractor shall promptly correct at its own expense any Work that fails to conform to the requirements of the Contract Documents where such failure to conform appears during the progress of the Work Contractor warrants and shall also promptly remedy at its own expense any defects due to faulty materials, equipment or workmanship, all within such period or periods of time as may be prescribed by law or by the terms of any applicable guarantee required by the Contract Documents.
-The provisions of this Article apply to work done by subcontractors as well as to Work done by direct employees of the Contractor.
+errect at its own expense any Work that fails to conform to the The Contractor sha ts where such failure to conform appears during the progress of the requirements of the ntract D Work.
+Contractor w o promptly remedy at its own expense any defects due to faulty ints shall a. manship, all within such period or periods of time as may be prescribed by mate uipment d ay applicable guarantee required by the Contract Documents.
+The provisions of e terms of a Article apply to work done by subcontractors as well as to Work done by direct employees of the ontractor